kuldeep23907/Cryptocurrency-Price-Prediction-Market/README.md

 Now there are 2 parts of the dapp, smart contract deployment on testnet and running client locally to interact with the smart contract deployed.

+if you are plannig to use already deployed smart contract with localhost:3000, please go to step D. You do not need to fund market factory with LINK tokens then.

 C. **Smart Contracts**

 As this truffle project, we need to do the following for deployment of smart contracts on KOVAN Testnet.